WWI Christmas Truce: A Christmas letter from the Western Front

 The photograph above is one of many iconic images of the Christmas truce of 1914.
 It shows two members of the London Rifle Brigade (left and centre) posing with a group of German soldiers.
-Here, researcher Cherrill Theobald presents a letter written by an eye-witness to the event – her great uncle Oswald Tilley, who was himself a member of the London Rifle Brigade.
+Here, former Anglia Researcher, Cherrill Theobald, presents a letter written by an eye-witness to the event – her great uncle Oswald Tilley, who was himself a member of the London Rifle Brigade.

 My great uncle Oswald Tilley signed up at the beginning of the First World War, went to France and was killed in April 1915 at the age of 19.
 He is buried in a Commonwealth War Graves cemetery near Boulogne.

 During the short time he was in the London Rifle Brigade, Oswald sent many letters home, most of which I had no idea existed until they were referenced in a book I was reading for research.

 They are now kept in the Imperial War Museum, where I was able to read them.
 After Oswald was killed, his sister Mabel gathered all his papers into a large scrapbook.
 It is an amazing collection of pencil written letters and drawings, letters of condolence to his parents, postcards, photographs and his metal tag.
 Here is part of his eyewitness account of what happened on Christmas Day 1914.

 Just a letter to let you know how I am going on and how we spent Christmas.
 At the beginning of the week we went to * for a hot bath and change of underclothing.
 It was a really delightful sensation getting into a huge bath of hot water and having a really good wash.
 We had very good clothing served out, amongst which there was a really fine woollen vest.
 Now I have got clothing to face all weathers.